What is BIRT

 An address of our database in jdbc:mysql://host:port/schema-name format should be entered In the Database URL field, and a username and a password should be entered in the User Name and Password fields, respectively.

-When Data Set is ready, it can be moved to the working area of the report using Drag&Drop.
+When a Data Set is ready, it can be moved to the working area of the report using Drag&Drop.

-After this operation, Data Set Binding dialog can be seen, where a set of fields to be added to the report should be selected.
+After this operation, the Data Set Binding dialog can be seen, where a set of fields to be added to the report should be selected.
 Select all the fields, then click OK.